006W4Y/sudokusolver/README.md

  A pygame Sudoku  UI
  logic is coming soon

- very messy code since im a beginner
+horrible code since im not yet familliar with classes and objects in python